My First Childhood Exposure To Gambling 62 Comments

 For some reason there just seemed to be a high percentage of winners when those originally came out.
 In other words, someone in marketing was smart enough to get people hooked on this new popular game.
 I think they realized that the longer the process, people would get more entertainment from it and later use that as justification to keep playing.

 Over the years, I would keep playing, thinking that I was just increasing my odds of winning one of those bigger prizes.
 I would upgrade to the $5 bingo cards thinking that just increased my potential winnings that I was due for.
 I don’t think I ever won more than $20.

 To this day I still buy them once on a while, but I look at it as entertainment now.

 Childhood Gambling Statistics

-I found the most interesting stats about childhood gambling on an Oregon website.
+I found the most interesting stats about childhood gambling on an Oregon website (page since removed).
 Here are some key points: